guillare/Getting-and-Cleaning-Data-Course-Project/Code Book.md

 test <-  data.frame(test_subject, test_activity, test_x)
 names(test) <- c(c('Subject', 'Activity'), features)
 ```
-# 1. Merges the training and the test sets to create one data set.
+### 1. Merges the training and the test sets to create one data set.
 We use the comand "rbind" to merge train and test
 ```
 data_set_all<-rbind(train, test)
 ```
-# 2. Extracts only the measurements on the mean and standard deviation for each measurement.
+### 2. Extracts only the measurements on the mean and standard deviation for each measurement.

 ```
 m_st_sel <- grep('mean|std', features)
 data_sub <- data_set_all[,c(1,2,m_st_sel + 2)]
 ```
+### 3. Uses descriptive activity names to name the activities in the data set
 We can do that download the labels from the "activity_labels.txt" file
 ```
 Activitylabels <- read.table('./UCI HAR Dataset/activity_labels.txt', header = FALSE)
 Activitylabels <- as.character(Activitylabels[,2])
 data_sub$Activity <- Activitylabels[data_sub$Activity]
 ```
-# 4. Appropriately labels the data set with descriptive variable names.
+### 4. Appropriately labels the data set with descriptive variable names.
 Replace the names with names from activity labels
 ```
 changename <- names(data_sub)